CodingWalrus/Random-Mixtape-Maker/readme.md

   * Fixed the time length and file size restricting components of the program.
 ##### -- 5/6/2018:
   * Began adding support for genre inclusion in playlist.
+##### -- 5/7/2018:
+  * Finished support for genre inclusion in playlist.
+  * Added support for genre exclusion, artist inclusion, and artist exclusion in playlist.
+  * Fixed bug causing song duplication in playlist.